drmingler/Rental-system-backend/README.rst

 RentalSystemBackend
 ===================

 My final year project.
 This is a rental system built solely for Landlords and Tenants.
-The Front-end for the system can be found in this repo [Rental System Frontend] (https://github.com/drmingler/Rental-System)
+The Front-end for the system can be found in this repo https://github.com/drmingler/Rental-System

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/pydanny/cookiecutter-django/